-Each gas appliance is connected to its own gas isolation tap located adjacent to the appliance.
+Each gas appliance is connected to its own gas isolation tap.
 These are identified on the tap via a label.
 Below is a key to identify each label.

 To operate the tap the arrow on the tap shows the direction of flow for the gas.
-The arrow should be pointing towards the appliance for the appliance to operate.